 Release is how long the signal takes to travel from the sustain stage to its minimum (return to zero).
 As the name suggests it kicks in as soon as the key is released (or the gate closes).

 These 4 controls work together to modulate various parameters on a synthesiser; the routing is dictated by the synth’s architecture.
 The Arturia Minibrute for example has fixed envelopes assigned to the filter cutoff and amplifier.
 By contrast, the Arturia Matrixbrute envelopes can be assigned to nearly any parameter on the synth by way of an input matrix.

 Beginner Tip: Envelope Clicks

-If the speed of the envelope is set faster then the original sound (i.e. if the envelope cycles faster then the sounds wave cycle) then you may hear a small clicking sound when a key is pressed.
+If the speed of the envelope is set faster than the original sound (i.e. if the envelope cycles faster than the sounds wave cycle) then you may hear a small clicking sound when a key is pressed.
 To fix this just tune your envelope to have a slightly longer attack and release time.
 Keep increasing the parameters until the click is gone.

 Controls often found on an LFO include Rate, Waveform type, Target and Intensity (although this may vary between synthesisers).